We always welcome ideas and feedback from parents.

 Please come in or get in touch at any time if you have an idea, a question or something you would like to discuss.
-Our Office staff will point you in the direction of the best person to speak to.
+Our Office staff will point you in the direction or signpost you to the best person to speak to.

-Fran (Headteacher), Kitty and Shelly (Assistant Headteachers) and Sam, our Family Liaison Officer are always available on the playground at the start of the school day.
-Class teachers and Teaching Assistants enjoy daily face to face contact with parents on a daily basis too.
+Fran (Headteacher) and Kitty and Shelly (Assistant Headteachers)are always available on the playground at the start of the school day.
+Class teachers and Teaching Assistants enjoy face to face contact with parents on a daily basis too.

 Please don't hesitate to ask a question or talk to us.
 If you are a working parent we can always talk to you over the phone or arrange to meet you later in the day (at a time that will suit you - we don't finish at 3pm).

 If the matter you would like to discuss is concerning your child, it is always best to speak to your child's class teacher.
 They, of course, know your child best and is most equipped to help.

 Opportunities to come into school